nicolabs/nicobot/README.md

 The following options are common to both bots :

-- **--config-file** and **--config-dir** let you change the default configuration directory and file.
+- **--config-file** and **--config-dirs** let you change the default configuration directory and file.
 All configuration files will be looked up from this directory ; `--config-file` allows overriding the location of `config.yml`.
 - **--backend** selects the *chatter* system to use : it currently supports "console", "signal" and "jabber" (see below)
 - **--stealth** will make the bot connect and listen to messages but print answers to the console instead of sending it ; useful to observe the bot's behavior in a real chatroom...
 - **--debug / -d / --verbosity / -v** those options modify the verbosity level : `--debug` is a flag that sets it to *DEBUG* while with `--verbosity` you can define [the exact level](https://docs.python.org/3/library/logging.html#levels) (e.g. `-v TRACE`).